bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 LaTeX on RangeSlider and Slider widget titles
-    To use LaTeX notation in the title of a :ref:`userguide_interaction_widgets_range_slider` or `userguide_interaction_widgets_slider` widget, pass a raw string literal beginning and ending with `MathJax default delimiters`_ and containing LaTeX notation as the ``title`` parameter.
+    To use LaTeX notation in the title of a :ref:`userguide_interaction_widgets_range_slider` or :ref:`userguide_interaction_widgets_slider` widget, pass a raw string literal beginning and ending with `MathJax default delimiters`_ and containing LaTeX notation as the ``title`` parameter.
 For example:

     .. bokeh-plot:: docs/user_guide/examples/styling_math_text_latex_slider_widget_title.py